Doka GmbH

-Doka is an international producer and supplier of formwork used in all fields of the construction sector.
+Doka is an international producer and supplier of formwork and scaffolding used in all fields of the construction sector.
 It is a branch of the Umdasch Group AG (JSC) based in Amstetten, Austria.
-Doka has a worldwide workforce of 7,400, with 160 branches in 60 countries.
-The consolidated revenues of the Umdasch Group AG amounted to 1411 million euros in 2020.
+Doka has a worldwide workforce of ~8,000, with 160 branches in 58 countries.
+The consolidated revenues of the Umdasch Group AG amounted to 1,934 million euros in 2024.

 History

-Doka, umdasch The Store Makers and Umdasch Group Ventures make up the Umdasch Group AG with its headquarters located in Amstetten, Austria.
+Doka, umdasch The Store Makers and umdasch Industrial Solutions make up the Umdasch Group AG with its headquarters located in Amstetten, Austria.
 In 1868 Stefan Hopferwieser founded the company St. & A. Hopferwieser as a carpenter in the town of Kollmitzberg.
 During the first 80 years of the company, the company had diversified into carpentry, sawmill wood and metal manufacturing, producing among others furniture, home appliances, metal hardware and packaging.
 In 1949, the engineer Josef Umdasch, who was married to Mathilde Hopferwieser (granddaughter of Stefan Hopferwieser) became the managing director of the company rebuilding and restructuring it.
 Josef Umdasch had been a board member of the company since 1939.
 In the 1950s prefabricated formwork production and store fitting production arms of the company crystallized into the two modern branches within the corporate group.
 In 1961 the corporate group was renamed to Umdasch KG.
 After Josef Umdasch retired his children Hilde and Alfred Umdasch directed the company.

 Doka

 In 1958 the company branch Doka was founded.
 The company founding and company name are interlinked with their first product and projects.
 In Austria in the 1950s, large infrastructural construction was underway including several hydro electrical dams.
 The dams were being built on the Danube river (Donau) and its tributaries by the Austrian utility "Donaukraftwerke" or DOKW for short, translating as 'Danube power stations'.
 Because of the great size of these structures, traditional timber beam formwork was too labor-intensive to form the large walls.
 Thus a large scale systematic and reusable formwork was developed, with the wooden formwork panels being produced and shipped from the Amstetten company.
 Originally the DOKW was the delivery address, but then became the product name (DOKW boards).
 Linguistic usage slurred DOKW into DOKA, which became the name of the newly founded company.

 In 1961 the first subsidiary was established in Germany, followed in 1977 by Brazil and Kuwait.

-Since then Doka has grown to service countries in all inhabited continents, particularly in Europe and the Middle East, and in the English speaking countries Great Britain, Ireland, New Zealand, Australia, Canada and the United States.
-Doka has a well established office in Qatar and Saudi Arabia.
+Criticism

+From 2021 to 2023, the company continued to generate revenues in Russia, with no official announcement regarding changes to its operations or manufacturing presence.
+In June 2024, LPF CAPITAL LLC became the new owner of the organization, and references to UMDASH GROUP AG and DOKA GMBH LLC were removed from the Unified State Register of Legal Entities.
+On 18 June 2024, the company’s name changed from DOKA RUS LLC to REFORM LLC.